tarantool/doc/doc/book/box/triggers.rst

 * Triggers must work within the event context, that is, operate variables passed as the trigger function arguments.
-Triggers should not affect the global state of the program and change things unrelated to the event.
+Triggers should not affect the global state of the program or change things unrelated to the event.
 If a trigger performs such calls as, for example, `os.exit() <http://www.lua.org/manual/5.1/manual.html#pdf-os.exit>`_ or :doc:`/reference/reference_lua/box_txn_management/rollback`, the result of its execution is undefined.